It's very important to plan for the future early.

 A financial EPA enables a nominated person to look after your financial affairs if you become unable to do so.
 A medical EPA covers only medical decisions.
 The laws regarding EPAs vary between states and territories, so it's important to seek legal advice before the agreement is completed, or if you are moving interstate.

-You can also make an advanced directive, which is a document setting out your wishes about medical treatment in the future.
+You can also make an advance care plan, which is a document setting out your wishes about medical treatment in the future.
 You should ensure that if you have made decisions about the end of your life, such as resuscitation and life support decisions, that you have discussed this with your GP and that there is a record of the discussion and decisions made in your file at your hospital and with your GP.
 For more information about making an advance care plan, visit the Advance Care Planning Australia website.

 Other factors to think about include: